It’s time to master your career

 How long does it take to hear back about my application?

-Our Admissions Team check enquiries daily and would normally be able to respond to your application within 48hrs of receipt.
+Our Admissions Team checks enquiries daily and would normally be able to respond to your application within 2 working days of receipt.
 The team will then be in touch regarding the next steps, such as booking your interview.

 How long does it take to hear back after my interview?